Australian rules football in popular culture: Television

 Australian rules has a long history with television which dates back to the first live broadcast of a match in 1957.
 Several popular Australian television shows have celebrated the sport, some of the more popular current ones include The Footy Show and Before The Game.
 The 2002 television show The Club, featuring amateur club the "Hammerheads" was one of the first reality television shows in the world in the sports genre.
 The game has made the occasional appearance on the Australian soap opera Neighbours, which is popular around the world.
 In 2008, several scenes from the opening credits show characters holding and playing with a Sherrin ball.
-The show features several characters having favourite AFL clubs, watching and playing 'footy'.
+The show features several characters having favourite AFL clubs, watching and playing footy.
 In 2008, an episode of City Homicide portrayed a fictional team called the "South City Kookas" with a green and white striped guernsey and based at the Melbourne Cricket Ground (based loosely around Collingwood) featuring former Neighbours star and suburban footballer Blair McDonough.
-The first hand-written rules of Australian football—originally known as "The rules of the Melbourne Football Club - May 1859"—are one of 10 National Heritage-listed items featured in the 2009 documentary series Australia's Heritage: National Treasures, hosted by The Chaser's Chris Taylor.
+The first hand-written rules of Australian football—originally known as "The rules of the Melbourne Football Club – May 1859"—are one of 10 National Heritage-listed items featured in the 2009 documentary series Australia's Heritage: National Treasures, hosted by The Chaser's Chris Taylor.
 In 2019, actor musician and comedian Tim Minchin featured the traditional "Showdown" between the Adelaide Crows and – in his mini-series Upright.
-The event, followed at an outback South Australian pub, was integral to this roadtrip story, showing how passionate South Australians are about their local teams and how they stop everything to watch this contest between these fierce historical rivals.
+The event, followed at an outback South Australian pub, was integral to this road-trip story, showing how passionate South Australians are about their local teams and how they stop everything to watch this contest between these fierce historical rivals.

 Video games

-Australian Rules is also featured in many interactive video games.
+Australian Rules is also featured in many video games.